gbiggs/rtsprofile/README.txt

 3. Use the Windows installer.
 This will perform the same job as running setup.py (see #2), but saves opening a command prompt.
-You may still need to add paths to your environment variables.
+You may still need to add paths to your environment variables (see step c, above).

 Using the library